mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-badrequest.markdown

 ~~from werkzeug.exceptions import BadRequest, Forbidden, HTTPException, NotFound

 from indico.util.i18n import _
-from indico.util.string import to_unicode

 def get_error_description(exception):
     try:
         description = exception.description
     except AttributeError:
-        return to_unicode(exception.message)
+        return str(exception)
     if isinstance(exception, Forbidden) and description == Forbidden.description:
-        return _(u"You are not allowed to access this page.") elif isinstance(exception, NotFound) and description == NotFound.description: return _(u"The page you are looking for doesn't exist.")
+        return _("You are not allowed to access this page.") elif isinstance(exception, NotFound) and description == NotFound.description: return _("The page you are looking for doesn't exist.")
 ~~    elif isinstance(exception, BadRequest) and description == BadRequest.description:
-        return _(u"The request was invalid or contained invalid arguments.")
+        return _("The request was invalid or contained invalid arguments.")
     else:
-        return to_unicode(description)
+        return str(description)

 class IndicoError(Exception):